SuboptimalEng/learning-unity/README.md

 # 📚 Learning Unity

 This repo contains the code for the 10 tutorials I followed to learn the basics of Unity.
-On average, I spent 1-3 days on each tutorial series.
+On average, I spent 1-3 days making each game.

 ## Flappy Bird